 Although our excessive population density is the cause of resource shortages, it’s often downplayed in favor of other factors: greed, waste, and lack of development.
 It’s rare for solutions to include refraining from breeding.
 People might describe the future as a nightmare, but they still won’t conclude with, “So the last thing we want to do right now is bring another of us into the mess.”

-Like Paul B. Farrell, who lists all the factors bringing on an impending collapse—including our population increase—and outlines many ways to ameliorate the situation, leaving out human breeding.
+Paul B. Farrell, lists all the factors bringing on an impending collapse—including our population increase—and outlines many ways to ameliorate the situation, leaving out human breeding.
 A ‘no-growth’ boom will follow 2012 global crash.
 August 23, 2011

 In The Onset of Catabolic Collapse, John Michael Greer barely refers to population density as a factor in collapse with, “As societies expand...”

 “I’ve commented more than once on the gap in perception between history as it appears in textbooks and history as it’s lived by people on the spot at the time.
 That’s a gap worth watching, because the foreshortening of history that comes with living in the middle of it quite often gets in the way of figuring out a useful response to a time of crisis—for example, the one we’re in right now...